glouppe/info8002-large-scale-data-systems/lecture6.md

     - in proportion to computer power: **proof of work** (PoW)
     - in proportion to currency ownership: *proof of stake* (PoS)

-Selecting nodes in proportion to their computing power?
+How does one select nodes in proportion to their computing power?
 - Allow nodes to compete with one another by using their computing power.
 - This results in nodes being picked in proportion to that capacity.